silhavyj/KIV-DS-Master-node-selection/README.md

 #ENV['VAGRANT_NO_PARALLEL'] = "1"
 ```

-**WARNING**: If you encounter any errors, try to terminate the process using `CTR+C` and running the `vagrant up` command again.
+**WARNING**: If you encounter any errors, try to terminate the process using `CTR+C` and running the `vagrant up` command again (it worked for me...).

-The user can verify that all nodes are up and running using the `docker ps` commands which lists out running containers.
+The user can verify that all nodes are up and running using the `docker ps` command which lists out running containers.

 #### Changing up the number of nodes